Small complex icosidodecahedron

 In geometry, the small complex icosidodecahedron is a degenerate uniform star polyhedron.
 Its edges are doubled, making it degenerate.
 The star has 32 faces (20 triangles and 12 pentagons), 60 (doubled) edges and 12 vertices and 4 sharing faces.
 The faces in it are considered as two overlapping edges as topological polyhedron.

 A small complex icosidodecahedron can be constructed from a number of different vertex figures.

-A very similar figure emerges as a geometrical truncation of the great stellated dodecahedron, where the pentagram faces become doubly-wound pentagons ({5/2} --> {10/2}), making the internal pentagonal planes, and the three meeting at each vertex become triangles, making the external triangular planes.
+A very similar figure emerges as a geometrical truncation of the great stellated dodecahedron, where the pentagram faces become doubly-wound pentagons (t{5/2} = {10/2}), making the internal pentagonal planes, and the three meeting at each vertex become triangles, making the external triangular planes.